Viper Elevated Body Temperature Measurement FAQ

 Can you personalize the Pass/Fail Messages?
 Yes.
 If someone’s reading was above a certain threshold, you might want to give them instructions to “Go to Nurses Station” or “Get tested at your Doctor’s Office.”
 Messages can easily be customized to match the protocol at your facility.

 Is the Viper EBT System Automated?
-The EBT Max and Ultra Systems are setup to be automated.
+The EBT Ultra and Viper V1 Systems are set up to be automated.
 Once a person is standing in front of the camera, we can set a predetermined time to get their reading, typically 1 to 3 seconds.
-If they are below a certain threshold, then they will get a Pass (or Green Box).
-If their temperature is elevated above a certain threshold, then they will get a Fail (Red Box).
+If they are below a certain threshold, then they will get a Pass (or Green indicator).
+If their temperature is elevated above a certain threshold, then they will get a Fail (Red indicator).

 Is there a way to save these images and access them on our system?
 Images can be saved, either on an input or alarm.
 If connected to the customer network, we can use our built in email feature to provide images or reports over email or text alerts.